 While our preliminary data from NKX101 and NKX019 Phase 1 clinical trials indicate that NK cell-based therapies may be better-tolerated as compared to T cell-based therapies due to biologic differences between these cell types, there can be no assurance that patients will not experience cytokine release syndrome ("CRS"), neurotoxicity, graft-versus-host disease ("GVHD"), or other serious adverse events.
 Severe adverse events associated with our product candidates NKX101 or NKX019 or lymphodepleting chemotherapy may also develop.
 NKX101 targets NKG2D ligands, which is not yet a well-characterized modality.
 NKG2D targets multiple ligands, and the landscape of ligand expression is currently not fully understood.
 For example, there are risks that ligands may be expressed on either known or an as-yet-underappreciated population of healthy cells.
 Therefore, such cells may also be targeted by NKX101 and lead to adverse events of unknown frequency and severity.
 Such adverse events may cause delays in completion of our clinical programs.
 If unacceptable side effects arise in the development of our product candidates such that there is no longer a positive benefit-risk profile, we, the FDA, the IRBs at the institutions in which our trials are conducted, or the DSMB could suspend or terminate our clinical trials or the FDA or comparable foreign regulatory authorities could order us to cease clinical trials or deny approval of our product candidates for any or all targeted indications.
 Treatment-related side effects could also affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
-In addition, these side effects of our product candidates could result in patient injury or death.
+In addition, these side effects may not be appropriately recognized or managed by the treating medical staff, and inadequate training in recognizing or managing the potential side effects of our product candidates could result in patient injury or death.